codydjango/shawty/README.md

 At the moment this is a backend service only, responding to GraphQL or REST requests.
 I might throw together a quick React frontend and add CORS support if I find spare time on Tuesday.

-In all seriousness this is not a great idea for general url-shortening, as many browsers and middleware technologies still have a difficult time with emoji characters.
+In all seriousness this is not a great idea for general URL shortening, as many browsers and middleware technologies still have a difficult time with emoji characters.
 Still fun though. 👯

 ### 😼 Dependencies